janymuong/Computer-Science/ics2203_iap/todo_list/README.md

 ## ToDO List Assignment;
 > `JavaScript`
 > `prompt`:
->> These are the instructions for the tasks to be done by a group.
+>> These are the instructions for the tasks to be done in a group.

-TODO list: Assignment –create JS to accomplish the following:
+TODO `List`: Assignment – create JS to accomplish the following:
 - `query` for the `submit` button and input task field once in the beginning and store those two values in the variables submit and newTask.
 - `disable` the `submit` button by default.
 Enable/disable by setting its disabled attribute to false/true.
 - Listen for `input` to be typed into the input field